Sinodun/draft-dprive-bcp-op/draft-dickinson-dprive-bcp-op.md

 Mitigations:

-The following are common activities for DNS service operators and in all cases should be minimised or completely avoided if possible for DNS privacy services.
+The following are common activities for DNS service operators and in all cases should be minimized or completely avoided if possible for DNS privacy services.
 If data is retained it should be encrypted and either aggregated, pseudonymized or anonymized whenever possible.
 In general the principle of data minimization described in [@!RFC6973] should be applied.

 * Transient data (e.g. that is used for real time monitoring and threat analysis which might be held only memory) should be retained for the shortest possible